Working together for Dufry’s success. WorldClass.WorldWide.

-- In Spain, Dufry has a collective agreement in place that covers all employees in that location except the senior management.
-The agreement is negotiated between the Company and a committee made up of employee representatives and labor union members and outlines conditions such as salary, holiday days and health and safety in the workplace, among other human resources related matters
+- In Spain, Dufry has a collective agreement in place that covers all employees in that country except senior management.
+The agreement is negotiated between the Company and a committee made up of employee representatives and labor union members and outlines conditions such as salary, holiday days and health and safety in the workplace, among other human resources related matters.

 - In the UK, Dufry has an employee forum – “Voice” – made up of staff representatives.
 This forum was created as a partnership between the company ́s management and employees to influence and communicate business change.

-- In the US, there are a number of recognized trade unions that Dufry engages with, including Unite Here, Workers United, United Food and Commercial Workers, Teamsters, Newspaper Guild, Culinary Workers.
+- In the US, there are a number of recognized trade unions that Dufry engages with, including Unite Here, Workers United, United Food and Commercial Workers, Teamsters, Newspaper Guild and Culinary Workers.